 - Pet's name;

-- Microship identification and insertion date
+- Microchip identification and insertion date

-- All blood test information;
+- All information about the blood test;

 This certificate must be approved by the government authority of the country itself.